 - How do I refrain from drinking over the counter energy drinks and yet manage to fight the daytime yawning and the feeling of listlessness?

-Having gathered all the information I need from the Integrative Physical, I proceed to a customized treatment protocol for that particular patient.
-No matter how different patient profiles are, most patients with fatigue will instantly benefit from intravenous vitamin therapy.
+Having gathered all the information I need from the Holistic Physical, I proceed to a customized treatment protocol for that particular patient.
+No matter how different patient profiles are, most patients with fatigue will instantly benefit from properly selected oral and intramuscular vitamin therapy, homeopathy, or herbal remedies – as a part of my holistic “prescription” addressing lifestyle and nutritional modifications.